SimBoi/nautilus-regex-select/README.md

 # Regex Search For Nautilus

 An extension for Nautilus.
-Open, move, copy, or delete files that satisfy regex matching either in their content or their filename, or both! right from the nautilus right-click nenu.
+Open, move, copy, or delete files that satisfy regex matching either against their content or against their filenames, or both! right from the nautilus right-click nenu.

 Check my [nautilus extension collection](https://github.com/SimBoi/nautilus-extension-collection).